rdococ/sb2_objects/readme.md

 Objects are also similar to closures, unnamed procedures that can be passed around as values.
 You can consider a closure to be an object with only one message; alternatively, you can consider an object to be a closure that takes two arguments, the message title and accompanying data.
 In fact, this extension implements objects using builtin closures.

+This mod is still in a developmental stage and updates will most likely break existing programs!

 ## Features

 * Creating objects with arbitrary responses to a set of messages.